-Motivated by the idea of constructing multiple objectives in recommendation \cite{10.1145/1864708.1864723, DBLP:conf/chi/McNeeRK06}, most works on fairness in recommendation and ranking scenario model the fairness as an extra loss as a supplement to the accuracy (utility) loss in the whole objective function \cite{10.1145/3109859.3109887, singh:fair-pg-rank, DBLP:conf/kdd/SinghJ18}, followed by the scalarization technique.
-It is expected to achieve a Pareto efficient recommendation \cite{10.1145/2365952.2365962, 10.1145/2629350} when multiple objectives are concerned; however, existing studies mostly depend on manually assigned weights for scalarization, whose Pareto efficiency can not be guaranteed.
+Motivated by the idea of constructing multiple objectives in recommendation \cite{DBLP:conf/recsys/JamborW10, DBLP:conf/chi/McNeeRK06}, most works on fairness in recommendation and ranking scenarios model the fairness as an extra loss.
+It works as a supplement to the accuracy (quality) loss in the whole objective function \cite{10.1145/3109859.3109887, singh:fair-pg-rank, DBLP:conf/kdd/SinghJ18}, followed by employing the scalarization technique.
+It is expected to achieve a Pareto optimal recommendation \cite{10.1145/2365952.2365962, 10.1145/2629350} when multiple objectives are concerned.
+However, existing studies mostly depend on manually assigning weights for scalarization, whose Pareto optimality cannot be guaranteed.

-Recent studies have proposed to use the adversarial learning and causal graph reasoning techniques to achieve fairness in recommendation.
-For instance, \citet{Beigi_2020} propose an adversarial learning-based recommendation with attribute protection, which can protect users from the private-attribute inference attack while simultaneously recommending relevant items to users. \citet{ijcai2019-456} find biases in the recommendations are caused by unfair graph embeddings and propose a novel fairness-aware graph embedding algorithm $Fairwalk$ to achieve the statistical parity. \citet{bose2019compositional} combined the adversarial training with the graph representation learning together to protect sensitive features on users.
-They introduce an adversarial framework to enforce fairness constraints on graph embeddings.
-The benefits of these algorithms lie into explicitly modeling the fairness into the representation embeddings; however, the models are based on more advanced techniques and they generally do not consider a two-sided fairness.
+Recent studies have proposed to use the adversarial learning and causal graph reasoning techniques to achieve fairness in recommendation systems.
+For instance, \citet{Beigi_2020} propose an adversarial learning-based recommendation model with attribute protection, which can protect consumers from the private-attribute inference attack while simultaneously recommending relevant products to consumers. \citet{ijcai2019-456} find that the bias in recommendation is caused by unfair graph embeddings and thus propose a novel fairness-aware graph embedding algorithm $Fairwalk$ to achieve the statistical parity. \citet{bose2019compositional} combine the adversarial training with the graph representation learning together to protect sensitive features of consumers.
+They introduce an adversarial framework to enforce fairness on graph embeddings.
+Similarly, ~\citet{WuCSHWW21FairGO} propose a graph based adversarial learning method, \textit{FairGO}, to filter any sensitive information hidden in the data representation, where the fairness requirement is defined as not to expose sensitive features during the user modelling.
+The benefits of these algorithms lie in explicitly modelling the fairness into the representation embeddings; however, the models are based on more advanced techniques and they do not consider multisided fairness explicitly.